GPTutor/SuiGPT/README.md

 ## How it work?

-SuiGPT collect Move codes from the official Sui example codes, annotated them, and stored them in a database.
+SuiGPT collect Move codes from the [official Sui example codes](https://github.com/MystenLabs/sui/tree/main/sui_programmability/examples), annotated them, and stored them in a database.
 When users want to create Move smart contract with SuiGPT.
 SuiGPT will provides relevant code snippets in prompts for GPT to reference.
-By doing so, SuiGPT can integrate various existing and audited Move contract functionalities, creating personalized new contracts for users.
+By doing so, SuiGPT can integrate various existing and executable Move contract functionalities, creating personalized new contracts for users.

 <img width="1455" alt="image" src="https://github.com/GPTutor/SuiGPT/assets/43432631/789a85ed-d333-4b95-a12c-dcbacf614537">

 ## Finished Milestones